rochabianca/youtubix/README.md

 this is a little app to get all Kitten Lady's videos.
 It uses the youtube API V3 and is still on development :D

+### How to run this project

+download it or clone then run the following comands:

+> npm install

+> npm start

 ### Todos

 ##### Featured